Our relationship with Indonesia

 New Zealand enjoys a strong relationship with Indonesia, and as Pacific neighbours with complementary economies, we’re natural partners.

 Indonesia is one of the most populous countries in the world and has gone through rapid economic growth since democracy was restored in 1998.
-There are many opportunities for New Zealand exporters in Indonesia that are supported by AANZFTA - our free trade agreement with the ASEAN countries.
+In 2018, we celebrated sixty years of diplomatic relations and elevation of the bilateral relationship to a Comprehensive Partnership, reflecting the increasing value of the relationship.

-New Zealand is working to attract more Indonesian students - with 937 studying here in 2016.
-The formal agreement Arrangement on Education Cooperation was established in 2012 to encourage relationships between educational authorities and tertiary providers in each country.
-Fifty scholarships for post-graduate study are provided each year for students from ASEAN countries.
+New Zealand is working to attract more Indonesian students - with 1,248 studying here in 2018.
+The formal agreement Arrangement on Education Cooperation was established in 2011 to encourage relationships between educational authorities and tertiary providers in each country.
+All eight New Zealand universities and some independent training providers have direct relationships with a range of Indonesian universities and provincial governments offering courses in specialised fields.
+Under the New Zealand Aid Programme up to 60 scholarships for post-graduate study are provided each year for Indonesian students.

 Defence and police

-We work with the Indonesian defence force through activities such as joint officer training, non-combat training, humanitarian operations and at regional forums such as APEC.
+We work with the Indonesian defence force through activities such as joint officer training, non-combat training, humanitarian operations and at regional forums.

 Exports to Indonesia